SomeWeekendReading/someweekendreading.github.io/_posts/2022-02-23-pessimism-and-optimism.md

 3. Instead of the word "lives" (with a long I), he chose the verb "lives" as in "is alive".
 The Gaelic equivalent would have been something like the word for "people".
 4. Well, _gorm_ does mean blue.
 But when referring to people, colors usually mean _hair_ color, not skin color!
-This could be people with blue hair, except&hellip; it's an indirect and polite way to refer to Blacks.
+This could be people with blue hair, except&hellip; "blue" an indirect and polite way to refer to Blacks.

-So even if you spot the racist jerk a few points for grammar, word order, and incorrect use of the dictionary&hellip; he ended up almost saying "Black Lives Matter"!
+So even if you spot the racist jerk a few points for grammar, word order, and incorrect use of the dictionary&hellip; he ended up _almost_ saying "Black Lives Matter"!

 The fact that I have to reach this far to find something funny is symptomatic of just how dark the times are.
-We're being taken down by people who are not just racists and violent, but who are _this stupid._
+We're being taken down by people who are not just violent racists, but who are _this stupid._

 And we haven't even _started_ in on climate change, that may kill billions in the generations to come.
 If you're a boomer like your humble Weekend Editor and are puzzled